 Many moms will find that they start leaking breast milk when their baby cries – or when any baby cries!
-Its just one of those parts of breastfeeding.
+It’s just one of those parts of breastfeeding.
 When your baby is on your mind your body is preparing for the next feeding.
-So be sure to wear breast pads just in case.

 5. You Might Have to go up a Bra Cup Size or Two

 It is not uncommon for moms who breastfeed to have to go up a size or two in their bra cup size when they are breastfeeding.
 I found that regular bras were far too complicated for me to breastfeed in so I invested in these super comfy nursing tanks and they are still holding up years later.

 This is such a common question.
 “Will my breast go back to normal after breastfeeding?”

 Honestly maybe!
 Here is what I can tell you from my personal experience.